omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 You can generate the `<option>` children of the combo using FreeMarker directives, e.g. `<#list>...</#list>`

-*How can I have some more sophisticated user input than simple textedit fields and checkboxes?*
+*How can I have some more sophisticated user input than simple textedit fields, checkboxes and the like?*

 You can implement custom SWT controls in Java, and use them in the wizard pages.
 The custom controls may even be packaged into jar files